esyede/rakit/packages/docs/data/workers.md

 ## Basic Knowledge

-Rakit ships with built-in worker Worker that let the framework run inside long-lived worker processes such as FrankenPHP, RoadRunner, and Swoole.
+Rakit ships with built-in worker bridges that let the framework run inside long-lived worker processes such as FrankenPHP, RoadRunner, and Swoole.

 Normally, PHP boots the framework from scratch on every request.
 In worker